FHNW-IVGI/Geoharvester/README.md

 ##### Cannot start application

 - Check if conda environment is set up and running by typing `conda info --envs` (active environment with asterik \*)
+- Check that you are starting the backend from the `server` folder (not server/apps) and use `uvicorn app.main:...` (NOT `uvicorn main:...`) - this is required for relative imports (see: https://fastapi.tiangolo.com/tutorial/bigger-applications/)

 ##### Can`t resolve dependencies